Aspull Ring Ditch Project

 Excavations (Season1)

 Phase 1.
 We started work early in 2022 and, fortunately for us, we had a farmer who was not only as keen as we are to find out what is in his field, but also quite obliging when asked to help with removing the topsoil for us.
 As soon as this was done, we were able immediately to detect a colour change in the sub-soil indicating the location of the ditch.
 A few visits later and we had the whole ditch section exposed.
 This revealed it to be huge – over 3.5m wide and 1.5m deep.
-To our surprise, the steep sides had not only cut through the hard clay but also bedrock leaving a flat bottom almost three metres wide.
-The section revealed two layers of soft sandy clay material filling showing a recut or perhaps two periods of backfilling (or even just settling of the first fill).
-Strangely though, apart from this, and the odd thin band of dark material, there were no signs of silting and the floor was generally clean suggesting the ditch was not left open to fill naturally but backfilled in one session.
+To our surprise, the steep sides had not only cut through the hard clay, but also bedrock leaving a flat bottom almost three metres wide.
+The section revealed two layers of soft sandy clay material filling, showing a recut or perhaps two periods of backfilling (or even just settling of the first fill).
+Strangely though, apart from this, and the odd thin band of dark material, there were no signs of silting and the floor was generally clean suggesting the ditch was not left open to fill naturally, but backfilled in a single session.
 Without any finds, we couldn’t put a date on it, although the size of the ditch would tend to suggest something Neolithic rather than Bronze Age.
 A thin band of dark material from the very bottom of the ditch produced a small piece of charcoal large enough to get a carbon 14 date.
-With funding from CBA NW, this was duly sent off to the labs in Oxford, but with a long waiting list and technical issues at the labs, it was towards the end of the year before we received the result.
-To our surprise this came in at 1425 cal BC i.e. mid Bronze Age – however it did confirm that we had a prehistoric ditch which was the aim of our first phase.
+With funding from CBA NW, this was duly sent off to the labs in Oxford, but it was towards the end of the year before we received the result.
+To our surprise this came in at 1501 (95.4%) 1425 cal BC i.e. mid Bronze Age – however it did confirm that we had a prehistoric ditch which was the aim of our first phase.

 We were now confident we had an entrance, so we began to look for the north-side terminus.
 By now we were using an auger (a 20mm by 1m long screw) to give us some indication where to look.
 We planned to chase the ditch from where we had found it in Trench 5 towards Trench 2.
 Augering however can be misleading, particularly where the ground is stony, as was the case in the area next to Trench 5.
 This led to us digging our next trench (Trench 5a) right next to Trench 5 thinking this was where the terminus was (although we knew this was strange, as it would have made the entrance huge).
 Fortunately, this turned out not to be the case but it did reveal something even stranger.
-When the two trenches were expanded and joined together, to our surprised we found a junction of two ditches (even stranger, when the profiles were fully excavated, the ditches revealed to be square ended).
-Using the auger with due diligence this time, we located our next trench (Trench 7) a lot closer to Trench 2.
-This thankfully revealed the north-side terminus showing the entrance to be perhaps 6.5m wide.
+When the two trenches were expanded and joined together, to our surprised we found a junction of two ditches.
+When the profiles were fully excavated, the ditches seemed to be slightly out of alignment and even stranger, revealed to be square ended.
+Using the auger, with due diligence this time, we located our next trench (Trench 7) a lot closer to Trench 2.
+This thankfully revealed the north-side terminus showing the entrance to be 6.5m wide.
 As with the south-side terminus, our initial investigations showed it to have a semi-bowl shape profile but this time there was no sign of an access ramp.
 Our last trench (Trench 8) was dug on the north quadrant just to confirm the shape of the feature in that area.
 We now had a clear picture of our monument, i.e. it was slightly oval-shaped with an entrance on the west side and a junction between two separate sections on the northwest axis.
 There could well be more junctions but this could only be determined by opening more trenches (augering not being particularly reliable).This concluded our first season of digging on this remarkable site.
-Next season would involve investigating the central area but you can see much more detail our work on our Site Blog Diary for this year here .
+Next season would involve investigating the central area but you can see much more detail of this year’s work on our Site Blog Diary here .

 Research (Season1)

 C14 Dating (Season1).
-As mentioned before, our first result from Trench 1 came in at 1425 cal BC.
+As mentioned before, our first result from Trench 1 came in at 1501 (95.4%) 1425 cal BC.
 Towards the end of year we were ale to retrieve two more samples of burnt wood which were duly sent off for testing.
 This time they had been retrieved from the bottom of Trench 5 from what appeared to be a small cairn made of alternating layers of stone, clay and sand.
 One sample went to the Chrono14 labs at Queens University Belfast, the second to CARD which a free service specifically set up for amateur groups.
-The result from Queens gave a cal Median Probability – 1648 BC and from CARD 1535 cal BC.
-Although the dates range over 200 years, it’s still in the mid Bronze Age.
+The result from Queens gave a calibrated Median Probability – 1648 BC and from CARD – 1687 (95.4%) 1535 cal BC.
+Although the dates range over 200 years, it’s still in the mid Bronze Age range.
 CARD identified the wood species as oak, which they say is less accurate than say willow which has a much shorter life span.
-It must be remembered though that all these dates indicate when the ditch was last open, not when it was constructed (which begs the question, had the ditch been maintained by the Bronze age people?)
+It must be remembered though that all these dates indicate when the ditch was last open, not when it was constructed (which suggests that the ditch had been maintained by the Bronze age people)

 Excavations (Season2)